 Plastic straws are made using polypropylene, which is a type of plastic commonly created from petroleum.
 Although the FDA approves a certain amount of polypropylene in food products, some studies have suggested that chemicals from polypropylene might release compounds that affect estrogen levels, especially when exposed to UV light, acidic beverages, or heat.

 Now, obviously one solution is to stop using straws altogether, but as a person with teeth sensitive to cold, I knew this would also mean needing to drink beverages that were room temperature.
 That’s not exactly an appealing idea.
 That’s why I purchased these reusable straws.

-They’re made of stainless steel, so I don’t have to worry about BPA or any other harmful chemicals.
+They’re made of food-safe silicone, so I don’t have to worry about BPA or any other harmful chemicals.
 They come with a cleaning brush, and they’re dishwasher safe.
 They’re also bent just like a traditional straw, which makes them convenient to use.